-Pitino became head coach of the New York Knicks in 1987.
-The year before he arrived, the team had won only 24 games.
-In just two years, Pitino led the Knicks to their first division title in nearly twenty years.
 For three and a half years, Pitino served as president and head coach of the NBA's Boston Celtics.
 With the Celtics, he took over a team that had posted a franchise worst 15-67 record before his arrival.
-He quickly made an impact, improving the Celtics' victory total by 21 games in his first season.
-He resigned his position with the storied franchise on Jan.
-8, 2001 after compiling a 102-146 record there.
+He quickly made an impact helping provide culture to a talented, but young team; improving the Celtics' victory total by 21 games in his first season.

 Pitino was only 25 years old when he accepted his first head coaching job at Boston University in 1978.
 He produced a 91-51 record in five years there, departing as the most successful coach in BU history.
 In his final season there, he guided the Terriers to their first NCAA Tournament appearance in 24 years.
 He was twice named New England Coach of the Year (1979, 1983).

-Pitino left Boston U. to become an assistant coach for the New York Knicks from 1983-85, where he worked with head coach Hubie Brown.
+Pitino left Boston U. to become an assistant coach for the New York Knicks from 1983-85, where he worked with hall of fame coach Hubie Brown.
 It was a team he would return to lead as its head coach in two seasons.

 He was head coach at Providence College for two seasons (1985-87), producing a 42-23 record there.
-He guided the Friars to an NCAA Tournament appearance in 1986 and a trip to the NCAA Final Four in 1987, winning the regional championship in Freedom Hall.
+He guided the Friars to an NCAA Tournament appearance in 1986 and an improbable trip to the NCAA Final Four in 1987, winning the regional title in Freedom Hall.